Email Alert Scam

 No Comments

-Email alert scam is on the rise, as I received four of them in as many days.
-In this short post, we discuss how to recognize them, and how to avoid them.
+The email alert scams are on the rise.
+I received four of them in as many days.
+In this short post, we discuss how to recognize and avoid them.

-The emails are made to look official and coming from a company that you may actually have an account with.
-You should always be suspicious of any email that prompts an action — either one that confirms the money you just spent (which of course you didn’t) or warns of penalty if you don’t upgrade now.
+The emails are made to look official and come from a company with which you may actually have an account.
+You should always be suspicious of any email that prompts an action, either one that confirms the money you just spent (which, of course, you didn’t) or warns of a penalty if you don’t upgrade now.

-The two I’ve been receiving the most of late are domain name registration default and confirmation of an Amazon purchase.
+The two I’ve received the most of late are domain name registration default and confirmation of an Amazon purchase.

 EMAIL SCAM ALERT